-At the end of the day it’s all comes down to UX and it will be interesting to see what approach will be more beneficial to the end-user.
-Most of us care about how much can we do of what we need to do and how easy it can be done.
-Right now iPhone OS looks like a clear leader in it’s simplicity and user satisfaction.
+At the end of the day, it all comes down to UX and it will be interesting to see what approach will be more beneficial to the end-user.
+Most of us care about how much can we do what we need to do and how easy it can be done.
+Right now iPhone OS looks like a clear leader in its simplicity and user satisfaction.